pmb-7684/paulabailey_portfolio/index.md

 In this project, we focused on building a content-based recommendation system.
 This system generates suggestions based on content that another user has previously enjoyed.
 By using cosine similarity, we can compare features and identify those that match a user’s interest and taste.
 The goal is to create a way for users to discover new anime.
 <br>
-The git repo is located [here](https://github.com/kaihansen8/3162FinalProject/tree/main) with the final jupyter [notebook.](https://github.com/kaihansen8/3162FinalProject/blob/main/Final_Group_Project.ipynb)
+The github repo is located [here](https://github.com/kaihansen8/3162FinalProject/tree/main) with the final jupyter [notebook available here.](https://github.com/kaihansen8/3162FinalProject/blob/main/Final_Group_Project.ipynb)
 <br>

 ---